FuGangqiang/mdblog.rs/README.md

 * file name is the post title
 * post can be hidden(link does not be insert into index/tag page)

-you can check the demo site:[https://fugangqiang.github.io/mdblog.rs](https://fugangqiang.github.io/mdblog.rs/) to learn the usages of mdblog.
+you can check the [demo site](https://fugangqiang.github.io/mdblog.rs/) to learn the usages of mdblog.